campusrover/labnotebook2/docs/faq/ROS/custom_msg_files.md

 * Harry Yu
 * Dec 10 2024

-## Summary

-Installing and Building Custom Message Files in ROS

 ## Overview

 In ROS, custom message files allow you to define your own message types for communication between nodes.
 This guide will walk you through the process of creating, installing, and building custom message files in a ROS package.